soumyakbhattacharyya/hyde/_posts/2017-04-18-introducing-hyde.md

 In our shop Windows professional version is being used on Developer's laptop.
 They already have Java 7 installed and configured on their machine.

-They needed a way to configure Java 8 *without requiring to run official jdk-8uXYZ-windows-x64.exe* that one can download from [Oracle's official site](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html), where *XYZ* indicates respective *update id*.
+We wanted to configure Java 8 so that it can co - exist with Java 7, *without requiring to run official jdk-8uXYZ-windows-x64.exe* that one can download from [Oracle's official site](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html), where *XYZ* indicates respective *update id*.
+This was necessary as we did not want installer to alter Windows registry entries (that has already been made by earlier by JDK 7 installer).

 How can we solve this issue ??